 To have an uncontested divorce, both spouses will need to do the following:

 As you can see, an uncontested divorce is relatively straightforward.
-However, it is essential to note that even if you are contemplating uncontested divorce, it is always good to consult with a lawyer before proceeding.
+However, it is essential to note that even contemplating uncontested divorce, it is always good to consult a lawyer before proceeding.

-This is because there are many important legal issues involved in a divorce, and it is best to make sure that you are fully informed of your rights and obligations.
+This is because many important legal issues are involved in a divorce, and it is best to ensure that you are fully informed of your rights and obligations.

 Do I Need A Lawyer If My Spouse And I Agree On Everything?

-Yes, you still need a divorce lawyer even if you agree on everything.
+You may still need a divorce lawyer, even if you agree on everything.
 This is because a lawyer can help protect your rights and interests and provide guidance on how to best proceed with the divorce.

-A lawyer can also help to ensure that all of the necessary paperwork is correctly filed with the court and can represent you in court if necessary.
+A lawyer can also help to ensure that all necessary paperwork is correctly filed with the court and can represent you in court if necessary.

 Probably You Haven’t Agreed On “Everything”

-In most cases where spouses think they have an uncontested divorce, at least one of them has left something out of the agreement.
-This can happen because it’s difficult to predict every possible thing that could happen during and after a divorce.
+In most cases where spouses think they have an uncontested divorce, at least one has left something out of the agreement.
+This can happen because it’s difficult to predict everything that could happen during and after a divorce.